Sakis Rouvas: Early life

 Anastasios "Sakis" Rouvas was born on 5 January 1972 in Mantouki, a suburb of Corfu City, on the island of Corfu.
 He is the eldest son of Konstantinos "Kostas" Rouvas, an ambulance driver, and Maria-Ioanna Panaretou, who worked at the local airport's duty-free shop.
 He has two younger full brothers, Vasilis (born 1975) and Apostolos (born 1977), as well as a half-brother, Nikos (born 1991), from his father's later marriage.
 Raised in a financially struggling household, Rouvas began helping care for his siblings at an early age.

 From the age of four, he showed an aptitude for athletics, taking ballet classes and beginning competitive gymnastics by the age of nine.
 At the same age, he also began participating in theatrical productions, influenced by his parents’ interest in theatre.
 At age ten, he played his first leading role in the stage play An I Karharies Itan Anthropi (If Sharks Were Men).
 Around this time, he developed an interest in music, teaching himself to play the guitar and drawing inspiration from international artists such as Elvis Presley.

 In 1984, following his parents' divorce, Rouvas and Apostolos moved in with their paternal grandparents in the village of Potamos.
-To support his family, he took on various jobs as a teenager, including work in auto repair, construction, and bartending.
+From an early age, Rouvas undertook small jobs to help support his family; he has stated that his first work experience came at the age of eight or nine, when he sold candles during Easter Resurrection services (Anastasi) at local churches.
+As a teenager, he took on various jobs, including work in ironmongery shops, auto repair, construction, and bartending.
 Academically, Rouvas struggled with reading and writing difficulties, attending night school alongside his mother, who had not completed her secondary education after giving birth to him at the age of 17.

 At 15, Rouvas joined Greece's national track and field team, specializing in pole vaulting, and won several national awards with an average vault height of 4.17 meters (13.7 feet).
+His record was 4.40 meters, a performance that stood as the Ionian Islands record for many years.
 Although he continued competing until the age of 18, he increasingly set his sights on a musical career.
 As a teenager, he joined a local philharmonic orchestra and formed a four-member band with his friends.
 One of the members performed at a hotel, and when he fell ill, Rouvas stepped in to replace him—a chance opportunity that led to regular appearances at local clubs and venues.
 During his graduation, he performed covers of Elvis Presley and The Beatles.
 While performing at the club To Ekati, he was discovered by future manager Ilias Psinakis, prompting his decision to leave Corfu and pursue a professional music career in Athens.